-Recently, some of the children books are adopted as animated movies. ``Peter Rabbit" of Beatrix Potter and ``ZOG" of Axel Scheffler are two of the examples.
-Although the characters are the same, the styles of the illustrations in books are different from animations.
-Motivated by these movies, we explore the problem of converting animation movies of children book characters into stylized versions of their original book illustrations for a specific illustrator.

-However, in this setting, unlike the video-to-video translation problem, we do not have a target video, but only a set of unordered images in the style of the illustrator extracted from pages of the books.
-In this study, we attack this challenge and explore the use of unordered set of images on the target domain alternative to single image or a sequence of images from a target video.
-This setting eliminates the main challenges for these two approaches; need for collecting sequential data which is not always available and costly and trying to extract style information using just a single image which hardens the video stylization problem.

-In summary, our study provides two major contributions to video style transfer problem: a new task to convert source videos of animation movies into the styles of arbitrarily selected pages from illustrations in the target domain; and a new method based on a generator network with feature warping layers, which is shown to be effective not only on task specific datasets but also on general purpose datasets.
-We refer to our method as ``feature {\bf W}arping for {\bf A}nimation to {\bf I}llustration video {\bf T}ranslation'' or WAIT in short.
+In summary, our study makes two key contributions to the video style transfer problem: a new task to convert source videos of animation movies into the styles of arbitrarily selected pages from illustrations in the target domain; and a new method based on a generator network with feature warping layers, which is shown to be effective not only on task specific datasets but also on general purpose datasets.
+Our method, that is ``feature {\bf W}arping for {\bf A}nimation to {\bf I}llustration video {\bf T}ranslation'', will be referred to as WAIT in short.

-In the following, after reviewing the related literature~\ref{sec:rel_work}, we first describe both image-to-image and video-to-video translation methods that are served as baselines, then we present our method WAIT in detail~\ref{sec:methods}.
+In the following, after reviewing the related literature~\ref{sec:rel_work}, we first describe both image-to-image and video-to-video translation methods that served as baselines, then we present our method in detail~\ref{sec:methods}.
 Section~\ref{sec:ill_dataset} explains the datasets used in the experiments.
-Finally, in Section~\ref{sec:exp}, we demonstrate effectiveness of our method using qualitative and quantitative analysis on three challenging dataset, and we validate the design chose of WAIT using detailed ablation experiments.
+In Section~\ref{sec:exp}, we demonstrate the effectiveness of our method using qualitative and quantitative analysis on three challenging datasets, and we validate the design choices of WAIT through detailed ablation experiments.